sadsalmonnn/Mysh-Unix-Shell/README.md

 ### 5. Networking Support

-- **start-server port-number**
-  Launches a non-blocking background chat server on the specified port, accepting multiple simultaneous client connections.
-  *Errors:* Prints `ERROR: No port provided` if port is missing.

-- **close-server**
-  Terminates the running chat server gracefully.

-- **send port-number hostname message**
-  Sends a message to a given hostname and port.
-Messages appear on the shell's console and all connected clients.

-- **start-client port-number hostname**
-  Starts a client that connects once to the server at the specified port and hostname.
+Starts a client that connects once to the server at the specified port and hostname, where messages can be sent and displayed
-  The client can send multiple messages until terminated with Ctrl+D or Ctrl+C.
-  Upon connecting, each client receives a unique ID in the format `client#:`.
-  Messages sent by clients are displayed on the server shell and all connected clients.
-  Special message `\connected` reports the current number of connected clients.
-  *Errors:* Prints `ERROR: No port provided` or `ERROR: No hostname provided` if arguments are missing.

 ---